 My husband and I fruitlessly tried everything we could imagine to stop the tantrums.

 Google searches.
 Appointments with her pediatrician.
 Meetings with teachers and guidance counselors.
 Asking other parents.
 Calling my mom and grandmother.
-Reaching out to top rated nannies and caregivers with extensive childcare experience.
 Reading parenting books.

 We heard and read the same piece of advice from the “experts” over and over again.